The International Trade Blog arrow International Sales & Marketing

 How to Stay Current with Import-Export Product Classification Numbers

 This is an important reminder for all exporters (and importers, too!) to stay current on product classification numbers.
 Exporters need to be concerned about the accuracy of their export documents and Electronic Export Information (EEI) filing through AESDirect.
-Importers need to be concerned as well; if they use an outdated number, it may cause problems with customs clearance.
+Importers need to be concerned as well; using outdated classification codes can create customs clearance issues.

 When one set of codes change, other codes are affected.
-For example, when changes are made to the U.S. Harmonized Tariff Schedule (HTS), Schedule B codes may also affected.
-(Learn more about this in our articles, HS, HTS and Schedule B: What's the Difference?)
-For this reason, it’s crucial to pay attention to product classification updates.
+For example, when updates are made to the U.S. Harmonized Tariff Schedule (HTS), Schedule B codes may also be affected.
+(Learn more about this in our article, HS, HTS and Schedule B: What's the Difference?)
+That's why it’s crucial to pay attention to product classification updates.

 Download this step-by-step guide: Filing Your Export Shipments through the Automated Export System